johnmburt/springboard/capstone_1/readme.md

 #### Effect of toxic sample percentage on classifier performance

 To further examine the effect of toxic-labelled sample size on model performance, I plotted balanced accuracy against the percentage of toxic-labelled comments in each subreddit dataset (Figure 11).
 This controls for overall sample size effect.
-I found an even stronger and similar effect: MultinomialNB, RandomForest and XGBClassifier performed better when there was a higher proportion of toxic-labelled samples, while the RNN performed worse.
-In fact, RNN shows a vey tight negative linear relationship with toxic-labelled sample proportion.
+I found an even stronger and similar effect: Multinomial Naive Bayes, Random Forest and XGBoost performed better when there was a higher proportion of toxic-labelled samples, while the RNN performed worse.
+In fact, Recurrent Neural Network shows a vey tight **negative** linear relationship with toxic-labelled sample proportion.

 | Figure 11: Effect of percentage of toxic training samples on model performance |